 SECTION 2.
 EFFECTIVE DATE.
 The rules adopted in this order shall take effect on the first day of the month following publication in the Wisconsin administrative register, pursuant to s.
 227.22 (2) (intro.), Stats.

 (END OF TEXT OF RULE)

-Dated Agency

-Board Chairperson

-Dentistry Examining Board
+Dated Agency Chairperson of the Board Dentistry Examining Board